Heart CT Scan

 Computed tomography (CT) is a test that combines x-ray and computer scans.
 The result is a detailed picture that can show problems with the arteries of the heart and how it functions.

-- You will be given some medication to take 1 hour before the exam to slow the heart rate down.
+- Immediately prior to the CT scan, you will be given additional medicine to increase the blood flow to your heart.
+You will be given some medication to take 1 hour before the exam to slow the heart rate down.
 Additional medication may be given through the IV line if needed.

 - You will be given contrast through an intravenous (IV) line.